JenieX/web-development-with-jonas/advanced-css-course/README.md

 The `<source>` HTML element specifies one or more media resources for the `<picture>`, `<audio>`, and `<video>` elements.
 It is a void element, which means that it has no content and does not require a closing tag.
 This element is commonly used to offer the same media content in multiple file formats in order to provide compatibility with a broad range of browsers given their differing support for image file formats and media file formats.

+**Note** : The first matched `<source>` will be used if there are multiple `<source>`s that match the device.

 #### Attributes

+##### srcset

+Specifies a comma-separated list of one or more image URLs and their descriptors.
+Required if the parent of `<source>` is `<picture>`. **Not allowed for <audio> and <video>**.

+The list consists of strings separated by commas, indicating a set of possible images for the browser to use.
+Each string is composed of:

+- A **URL** specifying an image location.
+- An **optional width descriptor**, a positive integer directly followed by "w", such as 300w.
+- An **optional pixel density descriptor**, a positive floating number directly followed by "x", such as 2x.

+Each string in the list must have either a width descriptor or a pixel density descriptor to be valid.
+These two **descriptors should not be used together**; only one should be used consistently throughout the list.
+The value of each descriptor in the list must be unique.
+If the sizes attribute is also present, then each string must include a width descriptor.

 ##### type